-The Logan Library VITA Site also offers tax assistance to community members.
-Contact the library or its website for more information.
+The Bear River Association of Governments also offers tax assistance to community members by appointment.
+Contact BRAG at 435-713-1431 for more information.

 Each year VITA experiences more demand than we have resources to fill.
 Additional volunteers are always needed.
 There are no prior requirements to volunteer.
 All volunteers are trained in connection with the IRS to understand and be able to assist in the preparation of federal tax returns.
 Being a VITA volunteer is one of the most meaningful ways there is to give service, and the knowledge you gain will be beneficial to yourself throughout your life.
 To find out how you can volunteer in the VITA program, please view our additional VITA information, or email us at: firstname.lastname@example.org.